Ruhil-DS/QuantifiedSelfApp-FLASK/README.md

 # How to use
   - Open your terminal in the respective folder of the repository/project.
+  - First, you need to install the dependencies.
+Simply run the following command

+            pip install -r requirements.txt

+    This would install all the required dependencies onto your machine/environment.

   - From there, simply run the command ```python3 main.py``` (recommended) or ```python main.py```
+    - If you are running the server from a web service like Replit, you will have to specify the host in the app.run() command.
+In the main file, simply replace ```app.run()``` with ```app.run(host='0.0.0.0')```

   - Then, assuming the default port 5000, simply head to any of the following URLs

         http://localhost:5000/